 The video interview

 The next step in the Audley recruitment process is the video interview.
 Admittedly, the idea did make me nervous, but actually it was fine.
-The questions were straightforward and I was given plenty of time to prepare my answer before recording it.
+The questions were straightforward and I was given some time to prepare my answer before recording it.
 You can do the recording on any mobile device, including laptop, smartphone and tablet (using the latest versions of iOS or Android, or the latest version of Chrome or Firefox).
 I could also complete the interview at a time of my choosing, in my case at home, alone, in my pyjama bottoms, with a well-deserved glass of wine waiting for me just to the left of the webcam’s field of vision.

 Chad Horne, our Head of Resourcing, explains why we have introduced the video assessment: